Voice against new drabness

-At its core were Gerard Hadders, Rick Vermeulen, Tom van den Haspel, Henk Elenga, Kees de Gruiter, and Willem Karswho, who also ran the Rotterdam Art Foundation’s Grafische Werkplaats, which printed the magazine.
+At the core of Hard Werken were Gerard Hadders, Rick Vermeulen, Tom van den Haspel, Henk Elenga, Kees de Gruiter, and Willem Karswho, who also ran the Rotterdam Art Foundation’s Grafische Werkplaats, which printed the magazine.
 In 1980, the magazine’s initiators founded the Hard Werken design studio.
 They mainly worked for cultural institutions in Rotterdam but soon took on clients nationally and internationally.
 They are renowned for their series of posters for the International Film Festival Rotterdam from 1984 to 1994.

 Hard Werken was of great importance to Rotterdam’s cultural self-esteem.
 The many artists affiliated with the magazine gained national and international recognition.
 The magazine galvanised Rotterdam’s cultural momentum in the eighties and nineties, liberating the city from its image as a dull and culturally inferior harbour city.

 In Shared Space, our shared exhibition space on the second floor, TENT and Witte de With Center for Contemporary Art alternatingly create presentations on subjects from the history of art and culture in Rotterdam.
 This collaborative series was conceived by Defne Ayas (Witte de With) and Mariette Dölle (TENT) in 2014 to explore the common roots of both institutions in Rotterdam.